riscos-dot-info/wined/!WinEd/Source/ReadMe.txt

 Building WinEd
 ==============

 As of June 2020, this version of WinEd is known to build using the GCCSDK environment, using the following information.
-In theory it should still build using GCC on RISC OS, but although no changes have knowingly been made to the source to prevent this, it has not tested.
+In theory it should still build using GCC on RISC OS, but although no changes have knowingly been made to the source to prevent this, it has not been tested.

 DeskLib
 -------

 You will need a copy of the SCL version of DeskLib.
-The easiest way to achieve this in the GCCSDK is to get the Autobuilder to download and build a copy using the following commands at the prompt (but see note below).
+The easiest way to obtain this in the GCCSDK is to get the Autobuilder to download and build a copy using the following commands at the prompt.

   cd ~/gccsdk/build
   ../autobuilder/build -v desklib-scl

-Alternatively, it is possible to check the sources out from the SVN repository at riscos.info and biild direct.
+Alternatively, it is possible to check the sources out from the SVN repository at riscos.info and build direct.
 From the folder you wish to download DeskLib to:

   svn co svn://svn.riscos.info/DeskLib/trunk DeskLib cd DeskLib/\!DLSources
-  make -f Makefile.unix install SCL=true

-NB.
-At the time of writing, WinEd requires a modification to DeskLib which is not in trunk.
-Until this has been merged, it will therefore be necessary to check out a branch and build manually from that:

-  svn co svn://svn.riscos.info/DeskLib/branches/wined DeskLib cd DeskLib/\!DLSources
   make -f Makefile.unix install SCL=true